-Parents are to notify the school office of a student's absence.
-When reporting the absence please use the attendance line (812) 542-7302 and provide complete information as to child's name, teacher, and the reason for the absence.
-Please contact your child's teacher directly regarding any missed school work.
-If a phone is not available, a note should be sent to the office with a sibling or with the student on the day he/she returns to school.
-Failure to contact the school office with information regarding the student's absence will result in the absence being marked as unexcused.
+Parents are to notify the office of a student's absence.
+When reporting the absence please use the attendance line 812-542-6101 and provide complete information as to the child's name, teacher, request for picking up home practice, and the reason for the absence.
+If a phone call or written note is not provided to the school the absence will remain unexcused.

-Doctor, dental and other appointments should be scheduled after school hours whenever possible.
+Physician, dental and counseling appointments should be scheduled after school hours whenever possible.
 If unavoidable, please notify the office and have the child attend classes both before and after the scheduled appointments.
-A physician's statement of diagnosis may be required for an absence or extended absences.
-After ten days absence, a doctor's statement is required each time a student is absent for the remainder of the year.
+A physician's statement of diagnosis may be required at any point for an absence or extended absences.
+After ten days of absence, a doctor's statement is required each time a student is absent for the remainder of the year.
 A statement from a licensed medical professional documenting an absence may allow an unexcused absence to be changed to an excused absence.